lightning283/Max/README.md

 - Tasks - create custom tasks to do specific things.
 - Kill Programs
 - Show Desktop Or Show Desktop for some seconds.
-- Normal Shortcuts Associated with the left WINKEY.
+- Some Shortcuts Associated with the left WINKEY.
 - Search on Google and Youtube
 - Start a http server
 ##### Some Features Are Still Underdevelopment But Will Be Finished Soon.